Air fryer pork roast with a dry rub turns out incredible! Tender perfectly cooked meat on the inside with a crispy sear on the outside.

-Another tip for this and any other large meats like roast beef etc… is that is MUST rest for a good 15 minutes.
+Another tip for this and any other large meats like roast beef and air fryer chuck roast is that is MUST rest for a good 15 minutes.
 If you skip this step the juices will spill out once sliced and dry it out.
 You want all of those to stay inside each piece so it’s as tender as possible.

 Small Pork Roast in Air Fryer